 Table Of Contents

-- Lomba River Beach in Gondomar
+- Lomba River Beach, in Gondomar

-- Rabaçal River Beach in Valpaços
+- Rabaçal River Beach, in Valpaços

-- Loriga River Beach in Seia
+- Loriga River Beach, in Seia

-- River Beach of Alamal, in Gavião
+- Alamal River Beach, in Gavião

 - Pego do Fundo River Beach in Alcoutim

-- Blue Lake in Ferreira do Zêzere
+- Lago Azul, in Ferreira do Zêzere

 - Olhos de Água, in Alcanena